Talkgroup Description

 If needed, you may also contact me for assistance via email at N4RJJ@outlook.com***

---We're now on a DMR repeater!--
+--We're also on a DMR repeater--

 TG-850 can now be accessed via the Panama City, FL Amateur Radio Club's DMR Repeater at 147.210 kHz (+ 600 offset) via The TGIF DMR Network's TG-850, Time Slot 1.